Choir workshop with artist Marco Godoy

 Reading RG1 5AG

-This is an open invitation to choristers and singers to take part in an experimental choir workshop led by contemporary artist Marco Godoy.
+This is an open invitation to choristers and singers to take part in an experimental choir workshop led by artist Marco Godoy.

 During the two sessions, we would like to sing a new version of the National Anthem, “God Save the Queen”, using the original scores, but singing it in the Polish language, guided by a choir director and an interpreter.
 Participants should have some experience singing in choirs but no experience with the Polish language is required.
 Any level of singing is welcome.
 This will be a relaxed rehearsal, to experiment how far we can go translating the anthem.
-This is part of ongoing research about national symbols and how these symbols can be revisited to update them to current times.
+This is part of ongoing research about national symbols and how these symbols can be revisited.

 The sessions will be recorded on video and form part of (Un)Commoning Voices & (Non)Communal Bodies, a series of workshops, performances, and an exhibition, interrogating the relationship between artistic practices and protest movements via the performative scores of collective bodies and voices.
 The interdisciplinary program was inspired by the Greenham Common Women’s Peace Camp which was active from 1981 to 2000.
 It was established by women to protest nuclear weapons being sited near Reading at RAF Greenham Common.